Potomac man who allegedly fired at deputies still not arraigned

-URBANA - A Potomac man who threatened to kill himself, police and a girlfriend during a dramatic ordeal spanning several hours and two counties made his first court appearance Wednesday.
+URBANA — A Potomac man who threatened to kill himself, authorities and a girlfriend during a dramatic ordeal spanning two counties and several hours from Sunday into Monday made his first court appearance Wednesday.

 On Wednesday, he appeared via camera from the satellite jail before Judge Adam Dill but still was not arraigned.